writethedocs/www/docs/conf/portland/2024/news/call-for-volunteers.md

    :source: /_data/{{shortcode}}-{{year}}-config.yaml
    :template: {{year}}/sponsors-simplelist.rst
 ```

 Thanks so much for all your support!
 Do you think your company would be a good fit?
-[View our sponsorship prospectus for our package options.](https://www.writethedocs.org/conf/portland/2024/sponsors/prospectus/)
+[View our Sponsorship Prospectus for our package options.](https://www.writethedocs.org/conf/portland/2024/sponsors/prospectus/)

-Looking forward to seeing you in April.
+We look forward to seeing you in April.